-"What is Statement of Insolvency Practice 16 (SIP 16) and what does it mean for Pre-Pack Administration"?
+"What is Statement of Insolvency Practice 16 (SIP 16)?

 The Insolvency Service (a Government Agency) has issued a statement saying it will use the new SIP requirements for administrators using this tool.
 This is called the Statement of Insolvency Practice 16.
 The SIP requires the administrator to report to creditors on their actions as follows.